Sea-level curve

-Haq and Stephen Schutter published the Paleozoic sea-level curve in 2008 in Science.
+Bilal Haq and Stephen Schutter later published the Paleozoic sea-level curve in 2008 also in Science.
 Subsequent revisions of the Mesozoic eustatic sea-level curve have been published by Haq for the Cretaceous, Jurassic, and Triassic, respectively in 2014, 2017, and 2018.
 Haq and his co-workers have now completed the sea-level history of the entire Phanerozoic Eon.